 Don’t underestimate the heat

 Italy in mid-Summer can get seriously hot.
-If you come from somewhere where temperatures rarely go above 30 degrees you're probably thinking 'great bring it on' but you can have too much of a good thing, and a big climb in temperatures in the upper thirties is really not much fun (riding on the flat can be a bit easier as you generate a bit of a breeze as you ride).
-If you're planning on cycling in the hottest months then start early and finish early.
+If you come from somewhere where temperatures rarely go above 30 degrees you’re probably thinking ‘great bring it on’ but you can have too much of a good thing.
+A big climb in temperatures in the upper thirties is really not much fun (riding on the flat can be a bit easier as you generate a bit of a breeze as you ride).
+If you’re planning on cycling in the hottest months, then start early and finish early.
 The summer mornings are my favourite time of the day.
-Start at 7am and you can put in a good days ride and still stop for lunch.
+Start at 7am, and you can put in a good days ride and still stop for lunch.

 Keep a sense of perspective

-It won't all be wonderful.
-The bar-owner who doesn't seem particularly friendly may be preoccupied with how he's going to pay the rent at the end of the month.
-It's probably not you (although if you've ignored the 'be courteous' bit, then it maybe you.
+It won’t all be wonderful.
+The bar-owner who doesn’t seem particularly friendly may be preoccupied with how he’s going to pay the rent at the end of the month.
+It’s probably not you (although if you’ve ignored the ‘be courteous’ bit, then it may indeed be you).

 Occasionally you may be given bad food or bad service (or both).
 Complain.
 Or walk out.
 Or put up with it.
 But don’t let it get to you.